slatedocs/slate/source/includes/_LoginAnnotation.md

 The evidence is the login transaction data to be added to the entities transaction record.
 It is supplied in the body of the HTTP-POST as JSON-encoded key value pairs.
 While all fields are not required, validation evaluation is more comprehensive when richer evidence is provided.

-The following URLs are used for account login transactions:

 Annotate a user's transactions with login data:
 `POST https://edna.identitymind.com/im/account/login`